fomox402

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description starts with a clear, specific statement: 'Publish a single event from a partner firm into the tower stream.'
-It explains the HTTP POST action, HMAC validation, and distinguishes from sibling tools by detailing the unique authentication and event pipeline.
-No other sibling tool has this purpose.
+The description clearly states the tool's purpose: 'Publish a single event from a partner firm into the tower stream.'
+It details the HTTP POST, HMAC validation, and publishing to streams.
+It distinguishes from sibling tool tower_replay by mentioning it as related.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.